 What follows is a chronology of my spiritual and religious life.
 Words in bold will help readers skim.

 As a child, I was aware of angels and portals which took me away – very welcome – to other dimensions at night.
-I could not create the portals myself, but had to wait until they opened, sometimes with many years in between.
+When I returned it was always with a sense of being loved,understanding things, and having confidence about life.
+I could not create the portals and go away myself, but had to wait until they opened, sometimes with years or decades in between.

-Like many children, I spoke to plants and animals, but also participated in healing prayers with them.
-At age 9, when I first became aware of poverty and injustice, I was consumed with both compassion and the shock that there was so much in the world that had been hidden from me.
+Like many children, I spoke to plants and animals, and participated in healing prayers with them.
+At age 9, when I first became aware of poverty and injustice, I was consumed with both compassion and shock that there was so much hurt in the world that the adults weren’t taking care of, and had been hidden from me.

 In my teen years, I began a lifelong practice of dream recall and dream interpretation, as well as self-hypnosis.